-Sunday, November 10, 1968 Angie's party last night!
-It was and roll and sang The Beatles' Angie was beautiful in her new everyone seemed to admire my I met Andreas, her cousin.
+Sunday, November 10, 1968 Angle's party last night!
+It was fantastic!
+We all danced rock and roll and sang The Beatles' song "Yesterday"!
+Angle was beautiful in her new Pair of bell bottomed pants and everyone seemed to admire my mini skirt!
+I met Andreas, her cousin.
+He wore his hair in a pony tail.
 It was really cute!
-The food was I had a lot of canapēs and fruit
+The food was delicious and the drinks, too.
+I had a lot of canapés and fruit Punch!